Best Weighted Blanket of 2021

 Analysis and Test Results

-Interest in weighted blankets has spiked over the last few years as people searching for better and new ways to relax and unwind in the face of a fast-paced world.
+Interest in weighted blankets has spiked over the last few years as people search for better and new ways to relax and unwind in the face of a fast-paced world.
 Given this interest, it is unfortunate that it isn't easier to suss out the best blankets.
-We aim to simplify the research and selection process with the following review.
+We aim to simplify the research and selection process with our review.
 So rest easy, as we have identified, tested, and organized all the essential features needed to select the right weighted blanket.

 Perhaps the most crucial aspect of a weighted blanket is the way the blanket feels.
 This feeling is mostly the product of even weight distribution and the sensation of compression produced by that weight.
 One does not want the weight to be lumpy, nor do they want to feel crushed by too heavy a weight.
 The Luna, YnM, and the Quility had the best distribution.
 Conversely, the Baloo was the most uneven due to the bunching of the beads.